Cyb3rn0id/MAX7219sz_PIC_lib/README.md

 - _pointPos_: digit where turning on the comma/point, from 1 to 8.
 Put 0 if you don't want to turn on the point.
 - _rightspace_: places to leave free on the most-right position.
 Put 0 if you want to right-align the number.

-Returns: position of most-left printed digit (used by _MAX7219_putsn_ for writing the minus sign near the most-left digit).
+Returns: position of most-left printed digit.

+Numbers are right-aligned, you can use _rightspace_ parameter also for move them on the left.

-Note: _pointPos_ is intended to be used for fixed-point decimal notation.
+_pointPos_ is intended to be used for fixed-point decimal notation.
 So if you must print a decimal number, you can multiply it by a power of 10 to transform it in an integer and then turn on the point/comma on the desidered digit.

+Function will remove also previous numbers from digits if the current number to be printed is smaller than previous one: if you print "12345" and after you'll print "1" in other cases you'll visualize 12341 since you're printing 1 and the previous digits will remain.
+The library keeps in mind the most-left used digit and will remove all previous digits until the new ones but does not perform a display clear that will cause flickering: only previous unused digits are cancelled.

 ---